This series will guide classrooms, or individuals at home, through art activities focused on principles of creative inquiry and play.

 The Stories We Carry With Us

-Amelia Epp teaches viewers about "knolling," and how to create a drawing based on our own personal histories.
-In this lesson, we think about the invisible backpack of experiences and history that we all carry with us.
+Amelia Epp teaches viewers about "knolling" and shares ideas for creating a mixed media drawing based on our own personal histories.
+In this lesson, we learn about Orange Shirt Day and consider the invisible backpack of experiences and history that we all carry with us.

 How can we represent our personal stories and histories through symbols?